 *You can use fresh or frozen cranberries.
 If using the frozen, leave them in the freezer until the last minute before you chop them.
 This will help prevent them from getting too soft or mushy before you add them to the dough.

 ** You can add as much or as little orange flavor as you'd like.
-1 tsp of orange zest = ½ tsp orange extract.
+1 teaspoon of orange zest = ½ teaspoon orange extract.
 Orange zest is the same as orange peel.
 Don't use the white part of the orange, it will be bitter.

 ***The donuts will stay fresh at room temperature in an airtight container for up to 3 days.
 To store longer, wrap in plastic and place in freezer bag for about 2 months.
 Let defrost in refrigerator overnight.
 You can warm them for a few seconds in a microwave and they will taste freshly baked.